Taxing the Invisible Transaction — TPTRP Foreign Entity Sales Tax Framework

 The Organisation for Economic Co-operation and Development has published internationally recognized standards for how countries should impose consumption taxes on digital services provided by non-resident suppliers.
 The OECD’s VAT Digital Toolkit establishes the destination-based approach — tax is owed where the consumer is located — as the global standard.
 This aligns precisely with Texas’s existing destination-based sourcing rules for remote sellers.

-The OECD specifically recommends: simplified registration regimes requiring no local entity registration; threshold-based collection obligations (parallel to Texas’s $500,000 standard); online portals with multilingual support and rate calculation tools; marketplace facilitator rules shifting collection responsibility to digital platforms; and reverse-charge mechanisms for B2B transactions.
+The OECD specifically recommends: simplified registration regimes requiring no local entity registration; threshold-based collection obligations (parallel to Texas’s $500,000 standard under current law, and to the completed TPTRP’s $100,000/200-transaction floor); online portals with multilingual support and rate calculation tools; marketplace facilitator rules shifting collection responsibility to digital platforms; and reverse-charge mechanisms for B2B transactions.
 All of these design elements are directly incorporated into the TPTRP foreign entity portal specification in Section 6 below.
 Texas is not departing from international norms — it is aligning with them.

 The Federal HIRE Act: Related But Not Competing